Smeal College of Business: History

 The business college at Penn State was founded in 1953 with Ossian R. MacKenzie as dean.
 Subsequent deans of the college were Eugene J. Kelley, J.D.
-Hammond, Judy Olian, James B. Thomas, and currently Charles H. Whiteman.
+Hammond, Judy Olian, James B. Thomas, Charles H. Whiteman, and currently Corey Phelps.
 In 1990, it was named the Mary Jean and Frank P. Smeal College of Business after alumni and benefactors Mary Jean and Frank Smeal.

 Campus

-The Smeal College of Business is based on the Penn State University Park campus, which is adjacent to the town of State College, Pennsylvania.
+The Smeal College of Business is based on Penn State's University Park campus, which is adjacent to the town of State College, Pennsylvania.
 Smeal is headquartered in the Business Building, a 210,000 square-foot facility located near the eastern end of campus.

 The building, which was dedicated in 2005, was designed by Robert A.M.
 Stern Architects/BLT Architects and features classroom and office space as well as video-conferencing technologies, team study and recruiter interview rooms, a restaurant, and the college's Rogers Family Trading Room.